J3RN/game-of-evolution/README.md

 - `js/dna.js`
 - `js/species.js`

-It used to rely on jQuery, but jQuery was far too slow.
 There is also `js/canvas_adapter.js`, but it should not need to be modified other than for performance reasons.

 ### `game.js`